Erik-Keller/xp-withdraw/README.md

 ## Features

 - Withdraw XP into a bottle
-- Allows non-OP players to manage their XP
+- Combine Bottled XP into a bigger bottle
 - Simple and lightweight

 ## Installation